MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-index-schema.md

 ## Example

-### Academic paper entity
+### Academic paper entity schema

-This example shows the schema definition for an academic paper entity, and is part of the larger [MAKES customization tutorial](tutorial.md).
+The following schema definition is for an index that supports academic paper entities, and is part of the larger [MAKES customization tutorial](tutorial.md).
+It is meant to be a subset of the full [MAKES academic entity schema](reference-makes-api-entity-schema.md).

 ``` JSON
 {